playdeezgames/MagnumOpusOfSPLORR/README.md

 - Characters MUST exist at a Location
 - More than one Character MAY exist at a Location
 - One way Routes connection Locations
+- The Routes have unique combinations of from location and direction

 ## TODO Decisions